Oswald Peraza Player Props: Yankees vs. Guardians

-Oswald Peraza -- 1-for-4 with an RBI in his most recent game -- will be in action for the New York Yankees versus the Cleveland Guardians, with Cal Quantrill on the hill, on May 1 at 7:05 PM ET.
+Oswald Peraza -- 1-for-3 in his most recent game -- will be in action for the New York Yankees against the Cleveland Guardians, with Tanner Bibee on the hill, on May 2 at 7:05 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Rangers.
+He had a one-hit performance in his previous game (1-for-3) against the Guardians.

 Oswald Peraza Game Info & Props vs. the Guardians